seanypark505/blog-site/README.md

 # blog-site

 Blog Website created using HTML, CSS, and Javascript with Node.JS as the back-end.
 I used EJS (Embedded Javascript Templating) for the first time with this project.
+MongoDB Atlas is being used as the database for CRUD operations.